01signal.com

 Paths between clock domains

 Timing constraints must be used on internal paths that are synchronous with different clocks at their source and destination, if the clocks are related clocks (or more precisely, if the logic treats them as related).
-Otherwise, they shouldn't be, as this unnecessary restriction may waste high-quality routing resources and possibly cause the failure to achieve timing.
+Otherwise, they shouldn't be, as this unnecessary restriction may waste high-quality routing resources and possibly cause the failure to achieve the timing constraints.
 See this page about related clocks vs. unrelated clocks.

 Each toolset has its own way to automatically decide whether to consider a pair of clocks as related.
 Tools that use SDC syntax in their timing constraint files (e.g. Vivado and Quartus) have a set_clock_groups command, which allows defining groups of related clocks and unrelated clocks.
 There are also other methods to guide the tools on this matter, in particular by virtue of false path timing constraints.